Keyboard shortcuts

 Development Process

-1. Configure CI/CD - Follow ADR 004: CI/CD Quality Assurance for automated testing
+1. Configure CI/CD - Follow ADR 004: CI/CD Quality Assurance for automated testing and deployment

 Implementation Details